๐Ÿฉบ Can You Triage a Patient Without a Process for Correctness?

 • order independence holds

-• no workflow is required
+• no explicit workflow is required within this demonstration

 • outcomes stabilize deterministically from any valid starting point